tianchangNorth/pocket-mocker/README.md

 ### Dynamic Response (Function Mock)

 You are not limited to static JSON.
-You can write JavaScript functions to generate responses dynamically based on the request!
+You can write JavaScript functions to generate responses dynamically based on request!

 ```javascript
 // In the Dashboard editor or config file: